bGuru Terms of Service

 - the Service — the bGuru mobile app, mini-site, and back-end systems.

-The Service does not offer or accept bets, wagers, stakes, payouts, winnings, or anything of money's worth as a reward.
-The terms "bet", "wager", "stake", "payout", "winnings", "gamble", and "house" are deliberately absent from this contract and from the Service itself.
+The Service does not offer gambling mechanics such as bets, wagers, stakes, payouts, winnings, house odds, or anything of money's worth as a reward.

 §2 Eligibility & registration